 The wind rose implies that prevailing winds originated from a north and south.
-There appears to be a contribution of PM10 dust from a southeast direction and there are several spikes during this period.
-These could be related to localised short term events, including the contitinuous movement of cement tankers exiting the despatch loading facility on route to the adjacent truck wash.
+There appears to be a contribution of PM10 dust from all directions, most notably from the northwest.
+These could be related to truck movements (entering and exiting the despatch loading facilities).
+The two short term PM10 spikes correlate to the reported overpressuration of an adjacent cement mill vessel (CM1 surge bin).